jacobshirley/pki-lite/packages/pki-lite/CONTRIBUTING.md

 2. Check the relevant RFC or standard
 3. Look at the test files for usage examples

-Thank you for contributing to @devex/pki-lite!
+Thank you for contributing to pki-lite!